xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __reset__(self, speed=None, mvacc=None, mvtime=None, is_radian=None, wait=False, timeout=None):

 > Reset the xArm
-> Warnning: without limit detection
+> Warning: without limit detection
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1.
 If there are errors or warnings, this interface will clear the warnings and errors.
 > &ensp;&ensp;&ensp;&ensp;2.
 If not ready, the api will auto enable motion and set state